endojs/endo/packages/marshal/README.md

 ## Beyond JSON

-`marshal` uses a special marker object to represent both Presences and data which cannot be expressed directly in JSON.
-This marker uses a property named `@qclass` that identifies the type of the object.
-For example, a Javascript `NaN` is serialized into:
+`marshal` uses special values to represent both Presences and data which cannot be expressed directly in JSON.
+These are usually strings with special prefixes in the preferred "smallcaps" encoding, but in the original encoding were objects with a property named `@qclass`.
+For example:

 ```
-m.toCapData(NaN);
+import '@endo/init';
+import { makeMarshal } from '@endo/marshal';

+// Smallcaps encoding.
+const m1 = makeMarshal(undefined, undefined, { serializeBodyFormat: 'smallcaps' });
+m1.toCapData(NaN);
+// { body: '#"#NaN"', slots: [] }

+// Original encoding.
+const m2 = makeMarshal();
+m2.toCapData(NaN);
 // { body: '{"@qclass":"NaN"}', slots: [] }
 ```

-(TODO) To tolerate a `@qclass` property appearing in the data being serialized, the library uses a structure known as a "Hilbert Hotel", which wraps the troublesome object in a new layer of serialization.

 ## Pass-by-Presence vs Pass-by-Copy